 Registration for Stanford Archery's 2017 summer camp is not open.
 Registration will open by early March.

 What are the age restrictions for this camp?
 Following our JOAD requirements, kids must be between 9 and 18 years old.

 What will the participants be doing on a usual day?
 We split the Novice participants up into two groups.
 Because they have not been shooting long, the two groups alternate between shooting/learning archery and participating in various other sports activities on the adjacent field.
 The two groups get equal amounts of time shooting, and while not shooting, they are free to play with our other activities or sit in the shade talking to other children.
 We do this for several reasons.
 The primary reason is safety - if they were to shoot the entire time, most children would not even be able to shoot after lunchtime.
 Taking a long break is essential for muscle development and minimization of muscle strain and fatigue.

 I am unavailable to drop off/pick up my child in the morning/afternoon.
 Is housing or after-hours supervision available?
 Sorry, we are unable to provide housing or after-hours supervision for campers.

 What is your cancellation/refund policy?
 Please be sure that your child will be able to attend camp before registering.
 If you must cancel your registration, please notify us as soon as possible via email.
-You will receive a full refund of your $100 deposit if you cancel at least 30 days prior to the start of the camp for which your child is registered.
+The $100 registration deposit is nonrefundable.
 Keep in mind that camp space is limited, so if you later change your mind and sign up again, we cannot guarantee that spots will still be available.

 Will you provide lunch or snacks?
 Due to the wide range of allergies and dietary needs of our archers, we will not be providing food, but we do have bottled water for all campers.
 Please prepare a sack lunch for your child.
 We will not have access to refrigerators or microwaves on the range.